Fana-e-Ahmed-Attari/AI_Omics_Internship_2025/README.md

 ---

 ## 🌟 Introduction
-Welcome to my research repository for the **AI and Omics Research Internship (2025)**.
-This project highlights my work in bridging the gap between Biology and Computer Science.
-Using the R programming language and specialized bioinformatics tools, I developed several pipelines to process, analyze, and visualize complex genomic data.
+Welcome to my internship repository for the AI and Omics Research Internship (2025).
+This comprehensive portfolio showcases my journey in bridging the intersection between Biology and Computer Science, focusing on cutting-edge bioinformatics and computational biology techniques.

+Throughout this internship, I leveraged the R programming language and specialized bioinformatics tools to develop robust pipelines for processing, analyzing, and visualizing complex genomic datasets.
+My work demonstrates proficiency in handling real-world biological data challenges—from raw data acquisition to publication-ready visualizations.

 ---